-Sarah Blankstein is an associate in Ropes & Gray’s life sciences group.
-Sarah provides legal and strategic advice to pharmaceutical and medical device companies on a wide array of FDA regulatory matters, with a focus on regulatory risk management, promotional compliance matters, good manufacturing practices, and product development.
-Sarah also regularly provides regulatory counsel for transactions as well as complex internal investigations and government enforcement matters involving promotional, product quality, and safety reporting issues.
+Sarah Blankstein is counsel in Ropes & Gray’s life sciences regulatory and compliance practice.
+Sarah provides legal and strategic advice to pharmaceutical, biotechnology and medical device companies on a wide array of FDA regulatory matters, with a focus on promotional and post-approval compliance, regulation of digital health tools, product development, and lifecycle management.
+Sarah also provides regulatory counsel for transactions as well as complex internal investigations and government enforcement matters involving FDA-regulated companies.

 Sarah rejoined Ropes & Gray in 2018 from Vertex Pharmaceuticals, where she served as commercial and regulatory legal counsel.